hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 -   `mkDir`: Create a directory, using the Lua `lfs` package.
 It really has the effect effect of `mkdir -p`, so it can create multiple levels from the given directory if needed.

+-   'get_user_prefix_EasyBuild': Compute the directory for the EasyBuild user installation, or nil if that is explicitly turned off by setting `EBU_USER_PREFIX` to an empty string.